MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/deployment-vdi-microsoft-defender-antivirus.md

 ### Download and unpackage manually

-If you would prefer to do everything manually, this what you would need to do to replicate the script’s behavior:
+If you would prefer to do everything manually, here's what to do to replicate the script’s behavior:

 1. Create a new folder on the system root called `wdav_update` to store intelligence updates, for example, create the folder `c:\wdav_update`.